adamranieri/2301-ReactNative/java/java.md

     - This block of code will run no matter what
     - whether or not the exception is thrown

+### Making our own exceptions:
+- We can create a custom exception class (OddException) and extend the Exception class
+    - We can set up a constructor that calls the constructor of the exception class
+- We want to make our own custom exceptions if the default ones don't satisfy the specific type of exception we want to throw
+    - ex: for our pet project, we could create a custom exception PetAlreadyAdopted

 #### Throws Keyword
 - we declare it in the method declaration and we specify which exception(s) could be thrown by this method
 - Eliminate the need for a try-catch